liurobinn/EulerApproximation/README.md

 According the previous question, ```∂y/∂x=0.5*x*(1−x)```
 # Note
 Please don't forget to put in ```*``` when doing multiplication, ```^```when putting in exponents, ```/```when doing division.
 Or the program will not execute!!!
+# Attention
+EulerApproximation is not certified for use in safety-critical applications.